fritzwf/celebrity/README.md

 # celebrity
-Find a celebrity and get their net worth and other information.
+Gets a celebrity's net worth and other information.